-2.6 With the increase in regulatory measures for safety, security and environmental protection, there is a need to achieve an appropriate balance between the multiple objectives of the Organization - namely, safe, secure and efficient shipping on clean oceans - lest such measures unduly impact on the efficiency of shipping.
-The development and implementation of measures to promote the efficiency of shipping is essential in order for the shipping industry to continue to serve international maritime transportation and world trade.
+2.7 With the increase in regulatory measures for safety, security and environmental protection, there is a need to achieve an appropriate balance between the multiple objectives of the Organization - namely, safe, secure and efficient shipping on clean oceans - lest such measures unduly impact on the efficiency of shipping.
+The development and implementation of measures to promote the efficiency of shipping, through better regulation including the elimination of unnecessary, disproportionate or obsolete administrative requirements, is essential in order for the shipping industry to continue to serve international maritime transportation and world trade.

-The challenge for IMO is to further promote and develop measures to facilitate shipping, such as through the reduction of obstacles and the creation of enhanced systems to facilitate seaborne trade, thereby ensuring that the appropriate balance is achieved between safety, security and environmental protection and efficiency of shipping so that the flow of seaborne trade continues to be smooth and efficient.
+The challenge for IMO is to further promote and develop measures to facilitate shipping, such as through the reduction of obstacles and formalities and the creation of enhanced systems to facilitate seaborne trade, thereby ensuring that the appropriate balance is achieved between safety, security and environmental protection and efficiency of shipping so that the flow of seaborne trade continues to be smooth and efficient.